Do the terrible two’s really exist?

 If your child did not go through the terrible two’s (one of mine did while the other didn’t), just wait, they may go through the terrifying threes, the ferocious fours, the fiery fives, sour sixes, etc.

 My son definitely went through the sour sixes.
-My daughter is in the tween years now and unfortunately it does not get easier, but with the right tools it becomes more manageable.
+Both kids are teenagers now and unfortunately it does not get easier, but with the right tools it becomes more manageable.

 The terrible two’s are just what they sound like…terrible!